 As detailed in Section \ref{acc_MILP}, the algorithm's computational complexity is dominated by the total number of inter-pod communication tasks, denoted as $|\mathcal{M}|$.
 The scale of $|\mathcal{M}|$ depends on two parameters: the PP size, which dictates the number of stages and proportionally scales both PP and DP task counts; and the number of micro-batches (hereafter, \# of MBS), which scales the number of PP tasks linearly\footnote{Specifically, under the 1F1B scheduling scheme, after aggregating the communication tasks that concurrently start and finish at each stage, the number of PP tasks per model replica is $2 \times (\text{PP size} - 1) \times (\text{\# of MBS})$, while the number of DP tasks equals the PP size.}.
 Since the configured PP size in Table \ref{tab_llm_workloads} already reaches the recommended upper bound in the literature \cite{liu_moe_2025, nvidiacorporation_performance_2025, nvidiacorporation_megatronlm_2026}, and further scaling PP size is limited by pipeline bubble overheads, this evaluation isolates the impact of scaling the \# of MBS on execution time.

-Fig.~\ref{Commupation_Time} presents the execution times (including preprocessing time) of DELTA-Fast, DELTA-Topo, DELTA-Joint, and DELTA-Joint-HotStart under a varying \# of MBS when optimizing topologies for Megatron-462B and Deepseek-671B.
+Fig.~\ref{Computation_Time} presents the execution times (including preprocessing time) of DELTA-Fast, DELTA-Topo, DELTA-Joint, and DELTA-Joint-HotStart while varying the \# of MBS when optimizing topologies for Megatron-462B and DeepSeek-671B.
 Notably, 512 is the maximum configuration reported in \cite{nvidiacorporation_performance_2025}, whereas typical deployments adopt 128 or 256.
 Benefiting from the acceleration strategies in Section \ref{sim_base_GA}, DELTA-Fast's execution time exhibits only marginal growth as the \# of MBS increases.
 Across all evaluations, it converges to a stable state (where the optimal solution remains unchanged for 200 consecutive iterations) within tens of seconds.
 In contrast, the time required for DELTA-Topo and DELTA-Joint to converge to the final solution (defined as the point where, after stabilization, the objective gap between consecutive feasible solutions remains below 0.01\%) increases significantly with the \# of MBS.
-The maximum execution times for the two algorithms reach 896s and 928s for Megatron-462B, and 2020s and 1526s for Deepseek-671B, respectively.
-However, with the strategies in Section \ref{acc_MILP}, the solving process can complete within 600s for a \# of MBS up to 256.
-Crucially, the hot-start mechanism in DELTA-Joint-HotStart drastically reduces overall execution time (DELTA-Topo-HotStart is omitted since DELTA-Fast already yields a near-optimal solution).
-Specifically, hot starting reduces this time by an average of 50.4\% (up to 69.6\%) for Megatron-462B, and 72.7\% (up to 89.5\%) for Deepseek-671B, bringing the maximum execution times of DELTA-Joint-HotStart down to 358s and 637s for the two models, respectively.
-Given that these evaluations were performed on a consumer-grade laptop, the results strongly demonstrate the computational efficiency of the proposed algorithms.
+The maximum execution times for the two algorithms reach 896 s and 928 s for Megatron-462B, and 2020 s and 1526 s for DeepSeek-671B, respectively.
+However, with the strategies in Section \ref{acc_MILP}, the solving process can complete within 600 s for a \# of MBS up to 256.
+The hot-start mechanism in DELTA-Joint-HotStart substantially reduces overall execution time (DELTA-Topo-HotStart is omitted since DELTA-Fast already yields a near-optimal solution).
+Specifically, hot-starting reduces this time by an average of 50.4\% (up to 69.6\%) for Megatron-462B and 72.7\% (up to 89.5\%) for DeepSeek-671B, bringing the maximum execution times of DELTA-Joint-HotStart down to 358 s and 637 s for the two models, respectively.
+Given that these evaluations were performed on a consumer-grade laptop, the results demonstrate the computational efficiency of the proposed algorithms.
 Furthermore, considering the highly parallelizable nature of our approach, deploying it on multi-core production servers would unlock even greater speed.